Mathematics of Information-Theoretic Cryptography - IPAM

 Afternoon Session

-Arnaldo Garcia (Institute of Pure and Applied Mathematics (IMPA))
+Arnaldo Garcia (National Institute for Pure and Applied Mathematics, Brazil)

 On explicit towers over finite fields